Uberspace/cachet_netbox_sync/README.md

 ## Setup

+The tool can be installed conventionally using the python package manager or newage new age-y using docker.

+### Python pip

 The easiest way to install this tool is using `pip`, the python package manager.
 This will install the dependencies as well as the `cachet_netbox_sync` command into the python context of the currently logged in user.